JamieVaughn/blog/src/content/draft/pixel_perfect_considered_harmful.md

 7. The user preferences such as reduced motion, dark mode, font size settings etc.

 the pixel perfect mindset often overlooks the dynamic nature of textual content, layouts and also the containers that the content gets framed in.
 It's essential to embrace fluidity through responsive units like viewport widths and dynamic calculations.
 The thing is by embracing the fluidity and dynamism, there is no guarantee anymore that your margin between some border and the edge of the screen or even the edge of the next content container will be the absolute 8 pixels reflected in the design software.
-In design software such as figma, dimensions are always reported in absolute units, commonly pixels.
+In design software such as Figma, dimensions are always reported in absolute units, commonly pixels.
 But that creates an inflexible absolute layout and componet design result.
 Instead, adopting relative units such as percentages, viewport widths, and calculated values allows for a more adaptable layout that caters to the diversity of user devices.